 A one day workshop starts the process with collaborative activities to identify best practices for improving public spaces with emphasis on forming partnerships to achieve community sustainability goals.
 Follow-on working group meetings facilitated by Purdue Extension provide the resources and technical support needed to plan and implement projects tailored to individual communities.
 Completed high quality public spaces action plans can be used in a multitude of ways including updates for comprehensive planning efforts, parks and recreation master plans, and fundraising initiatives.

-The Enhancing the Value of Public Spaces curriculum is now available for purchase at the Purdue Education Store.
+The Enhancing the Value of Public Spaces curriculum, is now available for purchase at the The Education Store-Purdue Extension.

 For more helpful information and publications, please visit The Education Store, the Purdue Extension resource center.